victorlin/uf-transcript2csv/README.md

-# ONE.UF Unofficial Transcript GPA Calculator
+# uf-transcript2csv

-Python CLI tool for calculating overall GPA and major GPA from ONE.UF unofficial transcript webpage.
+Python CLI tool that exports data from the ONE.UF unofficial transcript webpage in a CSV format.

+Currently only works for undergraduate tracks.

+## Requirements

+- `pandas`

 ## Usage Instructions